 I base all of my above recommendations on conversations with Researchers from 2000 - 2006, extensive reading of the current and past research, and conversations with the cardiologists I have personally used over the past years since 1995.

-Here are the "Less strict" ACVIM/ARCH Standards (current 2011)
+Here are the newer ACVIM/ARCH Standards (current as of 2011)

-In dogs without structural changes and with no murmur (except innocent functional murmurs)
+without ANY structural changes, etc and with no murmur (except innocent functional murmurs)

 LVOT Velocities of less than 1.9 m/s - deemed clear